Spatial Analysis for AI-segmented Histopathology Images: Methods and Implementation: Online Tool Implementation

 \subsection{Input Requirements and Data Format}

 SASHIMI accepts tabular data in CSV format with a maximum file size of $4$ MB.
+Inputs are assumed to be derived from upstream AI-based segmentation pipelines (i.e., preprocessed cell detections and type annotations), so SASHIMI does not operate on raw whole-slide images; rather, it consumes segmentation-derived cell-level coordinates and labels as a standardized interchange format for post-segmentation spatial analysis.
 Each input file must contain three columns corresponding to the $x$-coordinate, $y$-coordinate, and cell type.
 Upon upload, the data are displayed as a point cloud, where each point represents an individual cell on the tissue slide and is color-coded by cell type.
 Users may select up to three cell types for analysis.
-For each selection, SASHIMI computes both single-type spatial features and pairwise cross-type spatial functions.
+For each selection, SASHIMI computes both single-type spatial features and pairwise Cross-type spatial functions.